-Employees who have been potentially exposed are defined as those who have had close contact (defined as being within 6 feet of a person for at least 15 minutes cumulatively over a 24-hour period) with a person with COVID-19 up to 2 days before symptoms appeared, or if the person with COVID-19 does not have symptoms, then 2 days before the specimen was collected for testing.
-Employees who have been potentially exposed may be required to quarantine (refer to Quarantine and Isolation) and may telework if able.
-DHR will advise these employees to self-monitor for symptoms and to seek diagnostic testing after exposure.
+Employees who have been potentially exposed are defined as those who have had close contact (defined as being within 6 feet of a person for at least 15 minutes cumulatively over a 24 hour period) with a person with COVID-19 up to 2 days before symptoms appeared, or if the person with COVID-19 does not have symptoms, then 2 days before the specimen was collected for testing.
+Employees who have been potentially exposed may be required to quarantine for 14 days (refer to Quarantine and Isolation) and may telework if able.
+DHR will advise these employees to self-monitor for symptoms and to seek diagnostic testing five to seven days after exposure.